hsf-training/analysis-essentials/git/08-collab.md

 {% endchallenge %}

-{% challenge "Comment Changes in GitHub" %}
+{% challenge "Comment Changes in GitLab" %}

 The Collaborator has some questions about one line change made by the Owner and has some suggestions to propose.

-With GitHub, it is possible to comment the diff of a commit.
+With GitLab, it is possible to comment the diff of a commit.
 Over the line of code to comment, a blue comment icon appears to open a comment window.

-The Collaborator posts its comments and suggestions using GitHub interface.
+The Collaborator posts its comments and suggestions using GitLab interface.
 {% endchallenge %}

 {% challenge "Version History, Backup, and Version Control" %}

 Some backup software can keep a history of the versions of your files.
 They also allows you to recover specific versions.
 How is this functionality different from version control?
-What are some of the benifits of using version control, Git and GitHub?
+What are some of the benifits of using version control, Git and GitLab?
 {% endchallenge %}